Why this matters

 What foods can I sell from home in Minnesota?

-Minnesota's cottage food lane is mainly for foods that do not need time or temperature control for safety.
+Minnesota's cottage food rules mainly cover foods that do not need time or temperature control for safety.
 Common no-go categories include tcs, dairy, cheese, yogurt, butter.